-The year is about to get wrapped up, so me and Emelie are on our way to Mrs Macquarie’s Point in the Botanic Gardens.
-It is the best view in the city, where the Opera House is seen in front of the massive fireworks in the harbor area, celebrating the 75th anniversary of the old “coathanger” Harbour Bridge.
+The year is about to get wrapped up, so me and Emelie are on our way to Mrs Macquarie’s Point in the Botanic Gardens of Sydney.
+It is the best view in the city, where the Opera House is seen in front of the massive fireworks in the harbor area.

-While people are struggling with understanding most of .NET Framework 2.0, the confusingly named .NET 3.0 came along and added interesting stuff to the never ending pile of things to read.
-Well, it doesn’t stop there.
-You think that Web 2.0 is hotter than Scarlett in a burning Sambuca?
-Well, I got news for you.
+While people are struggling with understanding most of .NET Framework 2.0, the confusingly named .NET 3.0 came along and added interesting stuff to the mix.

 Many people have followed the adventure of the crew aboard space shuttle Discovery which includes Christer Fuglesang, first Scandinavian in space.
 The opinions about the mission range from “heroic adventure” to “stupid waste of tax money”.

 I held a customer presentation yesterday about Web 2.0, the technology involved and some of the social aspects of it.
 The most common question from the audience was how all this fit in with the real world.
 That is a perfectly valid question.

 The release version of Internet Explorer 7 is now available for download.
 The final version has improved since the early CTP versions.

 If Ajax was the most overused and ubiquitous web term of 2005, I would guess that Web 2.0 is the equivalent for 2006.
 I see it everywhere and I hear everyone talk about it, but many seems to miss the point anyway.

 If you have followed the crowd and abandoned HTML for XHTML, you may have noticed that some elements needs to be closed in your markup.
 The reason is that XHTML is simply a reformulation of HTML in XML syntax.